-Prior to advertising, Scinto was a professional saxophonist, touring with well-known blues artists and performing at the New Orleans Jazz Fest and Chicago Blues Festival.
-He produced two CDs and led his group in dozens of radio and TV appearances, gaining much useful experience in music management and publicity.
+Prior to launching Public Sphere, Jesse spent two decades at leading agencies (FCB, Ogilvy & Mather, Harrison & Star).
+He was also once a professional saxophonist, touring with well-known blues artists and performing at the New Orleans Jazz Fest and Chicago Blues Festival.

 Jesse lives in New Jersey, with his partner, Diane, and felines Lucky and Moose.

 He teaches Critical Conversations and The Authentic Leader.

 In the News

 New Generations Entering the Workforce Face a Clash of Communication Styles